liandd/1web/_posts/2023-07-16-dotfiles-en-bspwm.md

 zstyle ':completion:*:*:kill:*:processes' list-colors '=(#b) #([0-9]#)*=0=01;31'
 zstyle ':completion:*:kill:*' command 'ps -u $USER -o pid,%cpu,tty,cputime,cmd'

-# History configurations
 HISTFILE=~/.zsh_history
 HISTSIZE=1000
 SAVEHIST=2000
 setopt histignorealldups sharehistory

-# force zsh to show the complete history
 alias history="history 0"

-# configure `time` format
 TIMEFMT=$'\nreal\t%E\nuser\t%U\nsys\t%S\ncpu\t%P'

-# make less more friendly for non-text input files, see lesspipe(1)
-#[ -x /usr/bin/lesspipe ] && eval "$(SHELL=/bin/sh lesspipe)"

-# set variable identifying the chroot you work in (used in the prompt below)
 if [ -z "${debian_chroot:-}" ] && [ -r /etc/debian_chroot ]; then
     debian_chroot=$(cat /etc/debian_chroot)
 fi

-# set a fancy prompt (non-color, unless we know we "want" color)
 case "$TERM" in
     xterm-color|*-256color) color_prompt=yes;;
 esac

-# uncomment for a colored prompt, if the terminal has the capability; turned
-# off by default to not distract the user: the focus in a terminal window
-# should be on the output of commands, not on the prompt
 force_color_prompt=yes

 if [ -n "$force_color_prompt" ]; then
     if [ -x /usr/bin/tput ] && tput setaf 1 >&/dev/null; then
-        # We have color support; assume it's compliant with Ecma-48
-        # (ISO/IEC-6429).
-(Lack of such support is extremely rare, and such
-        # a case would tend to support setf rather than setaf.)

         color_prompt=yes
     else
         color_prompt=